 Malaysia has world-class badminton halls — many have been converted or extended to host pickleball.
 Expect excellent indoor surfaces at surprisingly low prices.

-Unlike Japan or Korea, most KL courts run genuine drop-in.
+Most KL courts run genuine drop-in without prior booking or contacts.
 Show up at 7am on a weekday and you will find a game.

 KL is one of the most English-accessible cities in Asia.
 Courts, group chats, and coaches all communicate fluently in English alongside Malay and Mandarin.